Table of contents

 Technique choice

-Certain techniques are easier on taller individuals while others on smaller individuals.
+Certain techniques are easier on taller individuals while others on shorter individuals.

 When watching professional competitions I see a lot of reaping movements being done while grabbing Uke’s back of Obi with one hand.
-Technically, grabbing taller individuals on that level should be easier.
-Maybe all techniques that grab around the waist are easier on taller individuals.
-Inversely, grabbing at shoulder height should be easier on smaller individuals.
+Grabbing taller individuals on that level should indeed be easier.
+All techniques that grab around the waist, such as O Goshi, are probably easier on taller individuals.
+Inversely, grabbing at shoulder height, as with Koshi Guruma, should be easier on shorter individuals.

-Certain techniques work best depending on the opponent’s stance.
+Certain techniques work best depending on the opponent’s stance relative to you.

-If the opponent has his feet horizontally close together, he will be less stable when pushed to one of its sides such as with ‘Hiza Guruma’.
-If the opponent’s feet are horizontally far apart ‘knee drop Seoi Nage’ can be performed because it necessitates being positioned between the feet.
+If the opponent has his feet horizontally close together, he will be less stable when moved laterally.
+If the opponent’s feet are horizontally far apart, knee drop Seoi Nage can be performed because it necessitates being positioned between the feet.

-If the opponent has his feet vertically close together, he will be less stable when pushed backward or pulled forward such as with reaping movements, ‘Sasae Tsuri Komi Achi’ or shoulder throws.
+If the opponent has his feet vertically close together, he will be less stable when pushed backward or pulled forward.
+Also, movements such as Tai Otoshi or O Soto Guruma, where you need to extend your leg over the opponent’s two legs, become easier.

 A specific technique works best when the opponent’s momentum is aligned with the direction of that technique.

-Momentum does not solely consist of the movement into a direction, but fundamentally the force put into a direction, as someone may put force into a direction without moving into that direction as a way to counter a push or pull.
-For example, if you push someone backward he will maybe put force forward and thus end in a forward momentum, similarly, by pulling someone forward he will maybe resist and end in a backward momentum.
-Indeed, pushing and pulling can be used to place the opponent in opposing momentum for a subsequent technique that can benefit from that momentum.
-Also, the opponent may place himself in a momentum by for example leaning backward trying to pull you or forward trying to push you.
+Momentum refers not solely to the movement into a direction, but fundamentally it refers to the force put into a direction.
+Someone may put force into a direction without moving into that direction as a way to counter a push or pull for example.
+If you push someone backward he will put force forward to prevent a fall and thus end in a forward momentum.
+Similarly, by pulling someone forward he will maybe resist and end in a backward momentum.
+Indeed, pushing and pulling can be used to create momentum in the opponent.
+Also, the opponent may place himself in a momentum by for example moving laterally, leaning backward to pull or forward to push.

-If the opponent’s momentum is sideways, ‘Hiza Guruma’ can be used.
+If the opponent’s momentum is lateral, Yoko Otoshi can be used.

 Movement

-When moving around always keep your feet close to the ground.
-Never raise them too high or else you end up in a more vulnerable position.
+When moving around, always keep your feet close to the ground.
+Never raise them too high, as this puts you in a more vulnerable position.
 Also, don’t make small steps, but instead sweep your feet over the floor.

 Move around and the opponent with you until an opportunity arises.
-When moving the opponent around use your legs and body weight before your arms, keep your arms mainly loose, only put force in your arms when suddenly attacking.
+When moving the opponent around use your legs and body weight before your arms.
+Keep your arms mainly loose, only put force in your arms when suddenly attacking or defending.

-You can try to move behind the opponent which will force him to turn with you, which could open an opportunity, especially if alternating by moving back into the other direction.
-Alternating between moving opponent forward and backward can also help create openings.
-However, never move opponent backward for too long else he can easily use your forward momentum to down you.
+Alternating between moving the opponent forward and backward can help create openings and momentums for an attack.
+However, never move the opponent backward for too long, else he can easily use your forward momentum to down you.

 Grip

-Different techniques exist to dodge the opponent’s grip while you grip him back.
-Dodging without attacking back leads to penalties.
+Different techniques exist to escape the opponent’s grip while you grip him back.
+Escaping without attacking back leads to penalties.

-If the opponent has the dominating grip you may want to dodge it by moving away, usually backward, while gripping his upper arm with two hands and pushing it away.
-Move away using your legs, don’t move away by bending backwards which puts you in vulnerable position.
-By first moving away, your arms will be closer to being straight which puts you in a position where more force can be used to push.
-Once you pushed his arm away, keep holding with one arm that arm and maybe grab him elsewhere with the other hand to attack back.
+If the opponent has the dominating grip you may want to escape it by moving backward, gripping his upper arm with your two hands and pushing it away.
+Move away using your legs, don’t move away by bending backward as this would put you in a vulnerable position.
+By first moving away, your arms will be close to straight which is a position where more force can be used to push.
+Once you pushed his arm away, keep holding with one hand that arm and grab him elsewhere with the other hand to attack back.

-Taller opponents can more easily take the back of your Eri, if not the back of your Obi, and pull you down into them.
-This is a dangerous position to be in and thus should be avoided/escaped.
+Taller opponents can more easily grab the back of your Eri or even the back of your Obi to pull you into them.
+This is a dangerous position to be in and thus should be avoided or escaped.

-One way to escape after the opponent pulls you in is to grip his judogi under his armpit and push yourself away.
+One way to escape is to grip the opponent’s judogi in his armpit and push yourself away.

-Another technique when an opponent grabs high in your Eri is to pull his arm down while pushing his upper body away, then explosively raise his arm back up over your head, to the side, and down.
-Then place your left leg between his legs and now you are in a dominating position instead.
+Another technique is to pull his arm down while pushing his upper body away, then explosively raise his arm back up over your head, to the side, and down.
+Subsequently turn your body and place your left leg between his legs.
+Now you are the one in a dominating position.

-To down someone you may have better leverage with a grip that is not the usual grip.
-The usual grip being, one hand taking opponent’s sleeve and other hand taking opponent’s Eri.
+You may have better leverage with a grip that is not the normal grip.
+The normal grip consisting of one hand holding Uke’s Eri and the other holding Uke’s sleeve.

-Grabbing back of shoulder instead of sleeve may also help perform wheeling motions.
+Grabbing the back of Uke’s shoulder instead of his sleeve may help Tori perform wheeling motions.

-Grabbing back of Obi can help pull the opponent in to create forward momentum.
+Grabbing the back of Uke’s Obi can help pull the opponent in to create forward momentum.

-Don’t be afraid of grabbing the opponent in the last moment before wanting to perform a technique, instead of grabbing them from the start until you find an opening for a technique.
-This last-moment grab could allow more movement beforehand to create openings and surprise the opponent when performing the subsequent technique.
+Don’t fear grabbing the opponent at the last moment before performing a technique.
+This last-moment grab could allow more movement beforehand to create openings and be surprising.

 Other

-When performing ground techniques with a lot of movement, don’t forget to constantly hold the opponent tight, else, if you stop holding tight for a moment he could escape.
+When performing ground techniques that contain a lot of movement, don’t forget to constantly hold the opponent tight to prevent an escape.

 Personal